 - Service contracts through SERVCON;

-- Ocean Transportation Intermediary (OTI) applications through the Automated OTI Application (FMC-18); or
+- Ocean Transportation Intermediary (OTI) automated applications or license updates (FMC-18);

 - The Commission will not accept filings during this period for: